“Retail is always changing, as it always has.…”

 - Hire people who can solve tomorrow’s problems.
 Businesses rely on building trust through reliability and competency, but it’s people who bring these values to life.
 As Brooks noted, it’s essential to be relentless in finding, developing and keeping talent.
 Moreover, he recommends hiring people with ability over experience: it’s important to find people who can solve tomorrow’s problems, rather than yesterday’s.

-Overall, it was an incredible session with wonderful insights and a good reminder that regardless of the industry or sector, the one variable that ties everything together is the customer.
-While there will always be uncertainty in the market, knowing your customers and staying focused on their experience is key now and into the future.
+Overall, it was an incredible session with wonderful insights.
+It was a good reminder that regardless of the industry or sector, the one variable that ties everything together is the customer.
+While there will always be uncertainty in the market, knowing your customers and staying focused on their experience is key.
 As Schiavone said, if you make your decisions through the eyes of the customer, you’ll always make the right decision.